Law School Case Brief

 Where a judgment of a state court rests upon two grounds, one of which is federal and the other non-federal in character, the jurisdiction of the Supreme Court of the United States fails if the non-federal ground is independent of the federal ground and adequate to support the judgment.

-The Court held that it lacked jurisdiction because the state court's judgment rested upon a non-federal ground, i.e. that the provisions of the contract were non-severable and thus if one provision was invalid, all others failed with it, which was a question of general and not of federal law, this was independent of the federal ground and adequate to support the judgment.
-Therefore, the Supreme Court dismissed Fox’s petition for review.
+The Court dismissed the writ of certiorari for lack of jurisdiction, holding that it lacked jurisdiction because the state court's judgment rested upon a non-federal ground that was independent of the federal ground and adequate to support the judgment.

 Access the full text case